AndrewPlayer3/sentinel1_decode/README.md

    * [Build Script](#build-script)
    * [Dependencies](#dependencies)
 ## Introduction
 **sentinel1_decode** is a C++ program/library for quickly decoding Level-0 Raw data from the Sentinel-1 satellite.
 I am also working on implementing most of the [Level-1 Algorithm](#results-with-point-targets).
 I am creating this as an education experience for myself, and because there isn't a good fast, simple, and robust program for decoding this data in a way that allows you to get the intermediate products and signals.

-Currently, azimuth compression of a full stripmap image takes ~2 minutes, including the time it takes to decode the raw data.
+I'm still working on Optimization, but on my PC, azimuth compressing a full stripmap image takes around 1 minute, and uses ~52GB of RAM.
+Azimuth compressing an IW mode swath takes approximately 2 minutes, and uses ~27GB of RAM.
+A burst takes about 30 seconds and uses ~20GB of RAM.
+Memory usage will go down as I move from `double` to `float` where possible.

 ## Commands
 ### Writing Images